Mission and Goals

 The Social Science Program provides a multidisciplinary learning environment that teaches students how to think critically and globally about human interactions in society and to apply this expanded world view to their professions.
 The program promotes an understanding of cultures, the value of research and service to the community, and the importance of social responsibility and active participation in civic life.

-The Program has two options or patterns to best meet the needs of the students: breadth and depth.
-The breadth pattern is often selected by students planning to enter a credential program for teaching grades 6-12.
+The Program has two options to best meet the needs of the students: Multidisciplinary Studies and Specialization Studies.
+The Multidisciplinary Studies option is often selected by students planning to enter a credential program for teaching grades 6-12.
 It is also chosen by students desiring a general social science background with some students deciding to continue graduate work in one of the many disciplines in the social sciences.

-The depth pattern appeals to students who wish to concentrate in two of the 22 disciplines or areas of focus offered by the social sciences.
+The Specialization Studies option appeals to students who wish to concentrate in two of the 21 disciplines or areas of focus offered by the social sciences.
 Many of these students plan to apply these concentrations in specialized fields like social and vocational services.
 Many students are working, or have worked, for various federal, state, local or non-profit agencies or organizations.

 Graduates will be equipped with the knowledge, skills, values, and ethics that are required to meet the challenges faced by diverse individuals, groups, organizations and communities in a changing global environment.